(call for chapter proposals) Moving Stories: Emotion in, through, and around Texts for Children and Young Adults

 -What are the politics and ideologies of emotions in and around children’s and young adult literatures?

-Abstracts (with brief scholar bio that includes rank and institutional affiliation) due by December 31, 2017 to email@example.com.
+300-word proposals (plus a brief scholar bio that includes rank and institutional affiliation) due by December 31, 2017 to firstname.lastname@example.org.
 Full manuscripts due by December 31, 2018.